-Looking for new Christmas traditions to start this year?
-Discover three simple Christmas traditions preschoolers will love!
+Looking for simple Christmas traditions to start this year?
+Discover three simple but meaningful traditions preschoolers will love!

 Christmas traditions and preschoolers go hand in hand!
 Preschoolers love Christmas lights, and they love the excitement surrounding all of the Christmas activities planned throughout the month of December.

 That makes having a preschooler in the house the perfect time to add a few new traditions like these!

 Spend time in the kitchen baking and decorating cookies with your preschooler.
 Sugar cookies and gingerbread are great choices.
 You can roll them out and encourage your kids to cut in the shapes of stars, trees, and gingerbread men.

 And then your entire family will have loads of fun decorating the cookies!

 Once the cookies are made, place them on paper plates and wrap the cookies in plastic wrap.
 And give the cookies away!
 You can give them to family and friends.
 Take several plates to nursing homes and retirement centers.